DarkSideSecurity/aphids/README.md

                         Options file path (See Sample options.yaml) -c [config.yaml], --config [config.yaml]
-                        Configuration file path (See Sample config.yaml) -sp /DevCode/MyApplication/, --static-path /DevCode/MyApplication/
+                        Configuration file path (See Sample config.yaml) -r RUNBOOK, --runbook RUNBOOK
+                        [Online Mode Only] Runbook ID for retrieving and populating options.
+Requires an API Key (-k) and a 'target' argument --target-url|target-host|target-domain
+  -at ATTACK_TREE, --attack-tree ATTACK_TREE
+                        [Online Mode Only] Attack Tree ID for retrieving and populating options.
+Requires an API Key (-k) and a 'target' argument --target-url|target-host|target-domain
+  -ats ATTACK_TREE_SCOPE, --attack-tree-scope ATTACK_TREE_SCOPE
+                        [Online Mode Only] Scope restrictions for attack tree.
+Currently Supported types are [IP Address, IP CIDR, DOMAIN, DOMAIN with WILDCARD] Ex: *.domain.com, sub.domain.com, 127.0.0.1, 127.0.0.1/21
+  --target-url TARGET_URL
+                        [Online Mode Only] Target URL for runbook.
+Should be in Full URL format.
+Example: https://www.darksidesecurity.io
+  --target-host TARGET_HOST
+                        [Online Mode Only] Target HOST for runbook.
+Should be in FQDN, IP, or CIDR depending on tool/target requirements.
+  --target-domain TARGET_DOMAIN
+                        [Online Mode Only] Target DOMAIN for runbook.
+Should be a resolvable domain, often used for subdomain enumeration.
+  -k API_KEY, --api-key API_KEY
+                        [Online Mode Only] API Key for interacting with Valis or Continuity -u API_URL, --api-url API_URL
+                        [Online Mode Only] Hive API Url -uw WSAPI_URL, --wsapi-url WSAPI_URL
+                        [Online Mode Only] Hive WS API Url -e ENGAGEMENT, --engagement ENGAGEMENT
+                        [Online Mode Only] Engagement ID from Hive UI -n NETWORK, --network NETWORK
+                        [Online Mode Only] Specify a network name or domain to prevent dns/ip collisions (use when testing non public internet.
+Example: domain.local)
+  -sp /DevCode/MyApplication/, --static-path /DevCode/MyApplication/
                         A relative or absolute path for running scans on a local directory, this will become the working directory.
   -v [VERBOSE], --verbose [VERBOSE]